Best Hiking Trails in Sedona Arizona

-The trail is only 3.5 miles roundtrip, and has a 318 feet elevation gain.
+The hiking trail in Sedona, Az is only 3.5 miles roundtrip, and has a 318 feet elevation gain.
 It is wide and easy to follow.
 Since the trail is a bit flat and the elevation gain quite little, hikers of all skill levels are able to hack and enjoy it easily.
 You may bring your hiking pole all the same.

 Due to the spectacular views of the iconic red rock formations, ease of hiking and close proximity to the Village of Oak Creek, this trail is heavily crowded at times.

 You are required to have a Red Rock pass before accessing this trail; the pass is easily available on site.